 Where involvement begins.

-Student Group Services provides specialized executive training for Presidents and Treasurers of student groups on campus.
-Attendance at this training is mandatory for the elected President(s) and Treasurer of your group as part of the club's recognition agreement registration.
+Student Group Services provides specialized executive training for Executives of student groups on campus.
+Completion of both training sessions is part of the club's recognition agreement registration.
 Training must be completed by the last day of the second month following your election month.
 For more details, see our Registration How To page.

 - The session will take approximately three hours from start to finish.